rv0lt/Docker-K8s-WebApp/README.md

 # Docker-K8s-WebApp
 Sample (and simple) web application that uses flask and redis.
 The web application is dockerized and uploaded to DockerHub.
 [Link here](https://hub.docker.com/repository/docker/rv0lt/flaskrediswebapp/general)
-Also, an implementation for a kubernetes cluster of the web app is provided.
+Also, an implementation for a kubernetes cluster is provided.

 There are 3 folders in the project: